The Recipe Box

 Then things quiet.
 The visitors stop coming.
 The casseroles stop arriving at the door.
 The absence becomes more present rather than less, because there is nothing left to organize around it.

-A sympathy gift for loss of mother that arrives in this quieter period, three to four weeks after the loss, often lands more meaningfully than one that comes in the immediate aftermath.
+A sympathy gift that arrives in this quieter period, three to four weeks after the loss, often lands more meaningfully than one that comes in the immediate aftermath.
 It says: I am still thinking about you.
 It arrives at the moment when that assurance is most needed and least expected.

-With standard shipping of five to seven business days, timing the order to arrive in that second wave is entirely possible.
-It simply requires ordering a few weeks after the funeral rather than before it.
+With shipping and delivery typically running two to three weeks, timing the order to arrive in that second wave is entirely possible.
+It simply requires ordering in the week or two after the funeral rather than before it.

 Most sympathy gifts ask very little of the giver.
 They are kind precisely because they require no particular knowledge of the person who died.